Surgical approach

 - Myoglobin release (rhabdomyolysis) → pigment nephropathy and AKI risk, especially with hypovolaemia

-- Systemic vasodilation/inflammatory mediators → hypotension, increased capillary leak; may precipitate pulmonary oedema in vulnerable patients
+- Systemic vasodilation/inflammatory mediators → hypotension, increased capillary leak, may precipitate pulmonary oedema in vulnerable patients

 - Coagulopathy/bleeding risk may be exacerbated by acidosis, hypothermia, and anticoagulation/thrombolysis